 ACKTxTime is the time expressed in microseconds required to transmit an ACK frame, including preamble, PHY header and any additional PHY dependent information, at the lowest PHY mandatory rate.

-For S1G STAs, the EIFS is set to DIFS if the S1G STAs receive a frame for which the PHY-RXEND.indication primitive contained no error.
-Otherwise, the EIFS for the S1G STA is derived by the Equation 9-6.

 For S1G STAs, the EIFS is set to DIFS if the S1G STAs receive a frame for which the PHY-RXEND.indication primitive does not contain FormatViolation.
 Otherwise, the EIFS for the S1G STA is derived by the Equation 9-6.